Detection Engineering

 - ' -e '

-condition: selection_img and selection_flags
+condition: selection_img and selection_flags and not filter_known_deploy

 falsepositives:

-- Some legitimate management and deployment scripts
+- Some legitimate management and automation scripts

 level: medium